NitaiEdelberg/Ai-Tetris/README.md

 - **Scoring Optimization:** The AI must strike a balance between clearing lines quickly for immediate points and strategically setting up future moves for prolonged survival and higher overall scores.

-- **Handling Uncertainty:** The AI does not know which pieces will appear next, requiring it to develop strategies that minimize the risk of unfavorable upcoming pieces.

 - **Complexity of Board Evaluation:** Unlike static board games, Tetris requires an AI to analyze an ever-changing board state, making it difficult to find universally optimal strategies.